Dundalk: Climate

 Similar to much of northwest Europe, Dundalk experiences an oceanic climate and does not suffer from the extremes of temperature experienced by many other locations at similar latitude.
 Summers are typically cool and partly cloudy and the winter is typically cold, wet, windy, and mostly cloudy.
 Over the course of the year, the temperature typically varies from 2 to 19 °C and is rarely below -2 °C or above 23 °C.

 Demography

-Dundalk is the eighth largest urban area in Ireland and the third largest town (behind Drogheda and Swords), with a population of 39,004 as of the 2016 census.
-Dundalk is the biggest town in Louth, however, because approximately 15% of the population of Drogheda is in County Meath.
-The population density of the census town of Dundalk was measured at 1,986.4 pd/sqkm in 2016.
+Dundalk is the seventh largest urban area within the Republic of Ireland and the second largest town within the Republic (after Drogheda), with a population of 43,112 as of the 2022 census.
+Dundalk is the biggest town in Louth, however, because part of the census town of Drogheda is in County Meath.
+The population density of the census town of Dundalk was measured at 1,986.4 pd/sqkm in 2022.
+The population of the wider municipal district is 64,287.